sachasayan/minstrel/memory-bank/techContext.md

 ## Dependencies

 The project's dependencies are managed using `npm`.
 Key dependencies are listed above in the "Technologies Used" section.
 The full list of dependencies can be found in `package.json`.

+## Testing

+Mock projects for testing are located in the `mock-projects` folder.